 Choosing Your Classes

-How many classes do I take?
+How many courses do I take?

 Full-time undergraduate students: